-So, then you get the anticipated letter from the organisers, and you will either be: selected, rejected or put on a waiting list.
+So, then you get the anticipated email or letter from the organisers, and you will either be: selected, rejected or put on a waiting list.

 If you have been rejected, then do take a moment to check what went wrong and what you could do better next time.
 Check if you can find out in the rejection letter or on the website how many people applied and how many got selected to give you an idea.

-Many organisers will reject you mostly because your products will not fit in with their show (don’t apply for a contemporary show if you work is traditional) or because your images were not good or clear enough to explain what you do.
+Many organisers will reject you mostly because they had too many applications and or your products didn’t fit in with their show (don’t apply for a contemporary show if you work is traditional) or because your images were not good or clear enough to explain what you do.